-These are true Sourdough Donuts, made without any commercial yeast.
+These are true homemade Sourdough Donuts, made without any commercial yeast.
 A slow fermentation gives these donuts a spectacular flavor and texture.
 They’re like no donuts you’ve ever tasted.

 It’s official, you guys – these are my favorite donuts ever!
 I mean, who doesn’t love a good donut?
 What’s your favorite donut style; cake or yeast?
 Some folks like the cake style donuts and, sure, they’re tasty.
 But, me?
 I’m partial to the airy/chewy texture of a good yeast donut.

 Making donuts with the natural yeast of a sourdough starter takes them into another stratosphere.
 Seriously, these donuts are GOOD.
 The starter gives the donuts a special chewy texture and deep flavor.

 I’ve been mulling over the idea of a sourdough donut for a while now.
-Being a huge baking geek, I’m always thinking of the possibilities beyond bread-baking for my Beer-Mash Starter.
+Being a huge baking geek, I’m always thinking of the possibilities beyond bread-baking for my starter.
 I just knew that sourdough starter would be a great base for a yeast donut–if I could create a well-balanced recipe.

 To create this recipe I looked to my Whole Grain Sourdough Waffle recipe and my Rhubarb Fritters.
 I wanted a donut with a texture somewhere between those two; the open crumb and chewy texture of the waffle, with the sweet, spicy, enriched flavor of the fritter.